UK Visa Guide

 There are two categories under Tier 4:

-Students aged 16 or 17 years old can apply either as a ‘Tier 4 General Student' or a ‘Tier 4 Child Student' if they are studying a course at National Qualifications Framework (NQF) Level 3 or above.
+Students aged 16 or 17 years old can apply either as a ‘Tier 4 General Student' or a ‘Tier 4 Child Student' if they are studying a course at National Qualifications Framework (QCF/NQF) Level 3 or above.

 We generally advise that 16 or 17 year olds apply under a Tier 4 Child Student visa rather than the Tier 4 General.
-For 16 or 17 year olds studying a course at NQF level 2, then they must apply under Tier 4 Child route.
+For 16 or 17 year olds studying a course at QCF/NQF level 2, then they must apply under Tier 4 Child route.

 What is the Visa Interview (Credibility Test)?

-- b) Credibility Test can also be a face-to-face interview with an Entry Clearance Officer at the local embassy or consulate for which students would normally be invited to attend an appointment in advance.
+- b) The Credibility Test can also be a face-to-face interview with an Entry Clearance Officer at the local embassy or consulate for which students would normally be invited to attend an appointment in advance.
 The questions will be around intention, but can also be around their financial background, previous education/work history and other immigration-related questions.

-- c) Telephone interview can also be conducted at times with a Visa Officer so students must make sure their telephone contact details are up to date and be prepared that there is a chance they might be called upon by the Visa Office.
+- c) Telephone interviews can also be conducted at times with a Visa Officer so students must make sure their telephone contact details are up to date and be prepared that there is a chance they might be called upon by the Visa Office.

 - Do attend - Failure to attend the interview may result in your application being automatically refused.
 In the event you cannot attend, contact the Visa Office to reschedule.